movaid7/OpenCV_ClassAttendance/README.md

 of students.
 The system then recognises the students present and automatically updates a class register database with attendance and information on latecoming.

-However, the implementation that was achieved performed recognition in real time and continuously updated the recognition model by periodically retraining it with up-to-date pictures of each student recognised.
+However, the implementation that was achieved performed multi-face recognition in real time and continuously updated the recognition model by periodically retraining it with up-to-date pictures of each correctly identified student.

 ![Mockup of what the recognition looked like](http://i.imgur.com/5swfQgw.png?1)